IHP Research & Engagement Fund Mini Grants

 • Multigenerational teams composed of faculty, staff, graduate students, and/or undergraduate students are especially encouraged to apply, as are teams that promote collaboration across departments, units, and campuses.

-Funding guidelines
+Funding Guidelines

-• Funding period: up to 12 months
+• Funding period: 12 months

 • Budget items may include, but are not limited to: